 Don’t spin your back.
 Your bone needs to remain in a neutral posture during the exercise.
 All the force should come from the leg tissues.
 Hold your back in the exact situation, keep your back upright, and contract your focus muscles and buttocks.

 As you drop yourself, believe in resting back on a chair, and don’t allow your knees to bend over your toes.
 Practice the right way using a weightlifting bar or squat rack without loads in the face of a mirror.

 When you come to applying weights, it’s fitting to have someone felt to see you.

 - The feet should be shoulder-width separate and lightly twisted.

 - Hold your shoulders back and dropping and your chest is shifted out.

 - Shoulders should reside straight above the hips.

 - Drop yourself as if you were resting back on a chair.

-- Maintain your weight on your heels, not the toes, during the movement.
+- Maintain your Healthy Weight Loss in a Month on your heels, not the toes, during the movement.

 - Don’t let your knees bend over your toes as you ground yourself.